How to Query Paginated Data in GraphQL

 Link to this section#Paginating a Profile's Transactions

-We can construct a query to return a paginated list of the Profile's Transactions:
+We can construct a query to return the first page of the Profile's Transactions:

-Once pageInfo.hasNextPage returns false, we've completed all the available transactions.
+Once pageInfo.hasNextPage returns false, we've pulled down all the available transactions.

 Link to this section#Using Pagination with React + Apollo